mnmly/RhFilterSelection/README.md

 Simply filters the current selection based on the object types.

-(It seems there is `SelectionFilter` in Windows, but can not be found for mac)
+(It seems there is `SelectionFilter` in Windows, but can not be found for mac... [discussion]())

 ### Installation

-Simply double click `rhFilterSelection.rhp.macrhi`
+Download `rhFilterSelection.rhp.macrhi` from [Releases](https://github.com/mnmly/RhFilterSelection/releases/tag/0.0.1), then double click to install.

 ### In action.